Minnesota Valley Transit Authority: History

-In the mid 1990s, MTC had been renamed to MTCO and faced budget cuts which caused cuts in service and the need to raise fares.
+In the mid-1990s, MTC had been renamed to MTCO and faced budget cuts which caused cuts in service and the need to raise fares.
 Opt-out transit providers like MVTA were largely immune from Metro Transit cuts because they did not rely on state and federal funding.
 In 1995 MVTA expected to provide 1.2 million rides and was the largest of the opt-out providers.
 An 18-day strike by Amalgamated Transit Union in October 1995 suspended all commuter express routes.
 The commuter express routes were operated by MTCO under contract from MVTA.
 While transit ridership for MTCO declined after the strike, MVTA ridership increased by December 1995.
 The 5,130 rides provided each weekday in December were 55 percent more than four years ago when MVTA first started providing service.

 A tweak in state law in 1996 allowed opt-out providers to directly levy their own taxes for transit rather than collect them through the Metropolitan Council.
 MVTA began operating an express bus route from Burnsville Transit Station to the I-494 strip in Bloomington and Edina.
 The route performed poorly, just as when MTC operated the same route but eventually eliminated it.

-Service area and governance
+Service Area / Agency Governance

 The MVTA service area currently includes the cities of Apple Valley, Burnsville, Eagan, Lakeville and Rosemount in Dakota County; and the cities of Savage, Shakopee and Prior Lake in Scott County.
 MVTA also provides service from these areas to key destinations in the cities of Minneapolis and St. Paul, as well as the Mall of America in Bloomington.